VNutter/cybersecurity-journey/README.md

 ## Why Cybersecurity?

 The puzzle aspect is what hooked me.
-CTFs feel like solving a mystery—there’s a flag hidden somewhere, and success comes from thinking creatively, asking questions, and approaching problems from different angles.
+CTFs feel like solving a mystery, there’s a flag hidden somewhere, and success comes from thinking creatively, asking questions, and approaching problems from different angles.
 I enjoy the process of understanding how systems work just as much as finding the solution.

 ## Current Goals